Why should I care?

 We can and must do better.
 To live up to our nation's health potential, there are three important system changes we must address.

 The U.S. must invest more in health and prevention.
-Seventy-five percent of our health care costs are related to preventable conditions like obesity, tobacco use and unsafe sex practices.5 Yet less than 3 percent of our health care spending is focused on prevention.6 Prevention investments are more than a smart use of public dollars — they also save lives.
-In fact, every 10 percent increase in funding for community-based health programs is estimated to reduce deaths due to preventable causes by up to 7 percent.7
+Seventy-five percent of our health care costs are related to preventable conditions like obesity, tobacco use and unsafe sex practices.5 Yet less than 3 percent of our health care spending is focused on prevention.6 Prevention investments are more than a smart use of public dollars — they can also save lives.
+Every 10 percent increase in funding for community-based health programs is estimated to reduce deaths due to preventable causes by up to 7 percent.7

 What can I do?

 With one vote, Congress could turn back the progress we have made to insure millions of Americans and refocus on prevention and health.
 To keep the health of America moving in the right direction, you can take action right now to:

 - Tell Congress to support and continue to implement the Affordable Care Act and urge your state lawmakers to either sustain or authorize Medicaid expansion for low-income adults.
 If the Affordable Care Act helped you or your family access needed care and preventive services, share your story with lawmakers or consider sending a letter-to-the-editor to your local newspaper.
 Personal stories from real people are powerful advocacy tools.

 - Tell Congress to fully fund the Prevention and Public Health Fund so we can continue changing our health system from one that focuses on treating the sick to one that focuses on keeping people healthy.

 - Visit APHA's health reform page to stay abreast of challenges that threaten to undo much of the progress embodied in the Affordable Care Act .

 1 APHA: The Prevention and Public Health Fund Issue Brief, June 2012

 3 U.S Department of Health and Human Services